bseddon/xml-signer/README.md

 Obviously the longer form will need to be used if and when there is more than one claimed role.

-A potential simplification that cannot be used in the example is the file name.
-Because the source is a URL, the generated signature cannot be saved into the same location so a location has to be supplied explicitly by instantiating the **InputResourceInfo** class.
-However, if the file being signed is a local file with read/write permissions then only the file name needs to be provided and then the class instance will be created automatically.
+If the file references are just paths to a file then just the file path can be used.
+In this example, this will apply to the certificate and private key reference.
+This simplification cannot be used for the reference to the document to be signed because the source is a URL.
+As the generated signature cannot be saved into the same location in this case, an alternative location has to be supplied explicitly by instantiating the **InputResourceInfo** class and assigning values to the **saveLocation** and **saveFilename** properties.
+This will also need to be done if the source is a local file that is read-only.

 ## Policies